Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Introduction

 Motivated by these limitations, we propose a unified formulation that represents image correspondences as nodes in an epipolar graph capturing both local and global geometric relationships.
 This perspective enables structured reasoning over noisy matches while preserving geometric validity and reframes relative pose estimation as a relational inference problem over correspondence graphs.
 By bridging classical multi-view geometry with graph-based learning, the proposed framework integrates correspondence filtering, geometric estimation, and pose prediction within a single pipeline.
 The primary contributions of this work are:

-\begin{enumerate} \item \textbf{Relational formulation of relative pose estimation}: We introduce a unified perspective that represents matched correspondences - determined using the detector-free LoFTR~\cite{sun2021loftr} algorithm - as nodes in an epipolar graph, enabling global geometric reasoning prior to pose regression and reducing reliance on stochastic hypothesis selection. \item \textbf{Geometry-aware epipolar graph construction}: We propose a correspondence graph where connectivity is defined through spatial proximity and Sampson-error-based pruning, explicitly encoding epipolar consistency within the learning representation. \item \textbf{Spectral relational pose inference}: We show that graph message passing can estimate the parameters of the EM - found as the nullspace of a matrix formed using the matched coordinates - allowing pose parameters to be recovered through global relational consensus over correspondences. \item \textbf{Geometry-coupled supervision for pose learning}: We develop a composite training objective that jointly constrains $SE(3)$ pose parameters, EM structure, and scale consistency, improving robustness under dense correspondence noise. \item \textbf{Controlled evaluation under baseline variation}: We construct evaluation splits with variable temporal spacing to estimate relative pose under large-baseline motion and demonstrate improved robustness compared to classical consensus pipelines and learning-based baselines. \item \textbf{SOTA Pose Regression Comparison}: The proposed Graph based pose regression modules are further compared with the SOTA image based pose regression modules like PoseNet, RPNet and DiffPoseNet on metrics such as ATE,APE and APE-R, \end{enumerate}
+\begin{enumerate}[label=\arabic*.,wide, labelindent=0pt] \item \textbf{Relational formulation of relative pose estimation}: We introduce a unified perspective that represents matched correspondences - determined using the detector-free LoFTR algorithm - as nodes in an epipolar graph, enabling global geometric reasoning prior to pose regression and reducing reliance on stochastic hypothesis selection. \item \textbf{Geometry-aware epipolar graph construction}: We propose a correspondence graph where connectivity is defined through spatial proximity and Sampson-error-based pruning, explicitly encoding epipolar consistency within the learning representation; in Sec.~\ref{subsec:epi-graph}. \item \textbf{Spectral relational pose inference}: We show that graph message passing can estimate the parameters of the EM - found as the nullspace of a matrix formed using the matched coordinates - allowing pose parameters to be recovered through global relational consensus over correspondences. \item \textbf{Geometry-coupled supervision for pose learning}: We develop a composite training objective that jointly constrains $SE(3)$ pose parameters, EM structure, and scale consistency, improving robustness under dense correspondence noise; Sec.~\ref{sec:lossFn}. \item \textbf{Controlled evaluation under baseline variation}: We construct evaluation splits with variable temporal spacing to estimate relative pose under large-baseline motion and demonstrate improved robustness compared to classical consensus pipelines and learning-based baselines; in Sec.~\ref{sec:ImgSampling}. \item \textbf{SOTA Pose Regression Comparison}: The proposed graph-based pose regression modules are further compared with the SOTA image-based pose regression modules like PoseNet, RPNet and DiffPoseNet on metrics such as ATE and APE; in Sec.~\ref{sec:evalmet}. \item \textbf{Ablation Studies}: We compare graph-based representations with CNN-based learning using t-SNE analysis, demonstrating improved clustering of matched keypoints under the proposed formulation.
+We further evaluate the proposed graph models across multiple graph construction strategies beyond standard $k$-Nearest Neighbours ($k$-NNs) to analyze their impact on correspondence representation.
+Finally, we conduct a comparative study of pose regression models using Bundle Adjustment runtime statistics, showing that graph-based approaches lead to more efficient optimization behavior; in Sec.~\ref{sec:abl-study}. \end{enumerate}